Make this classic basil pesto in under five minutes! The perfect way to add flavor to pasta, sandwiches, salads and pizza.

 We love to put fun spins on pesto--check out this pistachio mint pesto and this sneaky kale pesto--but sometimes, you just want the classics.
 Enter this classic basil pesto!

-We're showing you all the tips and tricks for pesto perfection, and showing you how to freeze it for later!
+This post will show you all the tips and tricks for pesto perfection!
+You can even make an extra large batch and freeze it for later!

 Reasons you'll love this recipe